Jas-Gripen/Dans_Banking_System/README.md

 # Dans_Banking_System
 This is a simple banking system where the userinformation is stored on a database which is utalizing MySQL.
+The GUI was created using the python library tkinter and the database is handled with MySQL.
+To run the code you need a database in MySQL name "root" with the password "root".
+The database should have the columns: id_accounts, username, password, assets.

 ## Goal of this project
 To better understand how to use and implement Python with MySQL.